eazyhunting/Hello-Shiny-Azu-R-Apps/README.md

 ## Overview

 After a good thanksgiving dinner I was enjoying the good company of my family, and relative asked me if I new anything about Shiny Apps in Azure?
-Now, they're a joke laying around somewhere if someone could pick that up before someone falls over it.
+Now, there's a joke laying around somewhere if someone could pick that up before someone falls over it.

 At any rate, it sparked my attention because I think shiny things and I love shiny Azure things.